Generalized Navier-Stokes flows and applications to incompressible viscous fluids: Abstract

 \section{Abstract}

-We introduce a notion of generalized Navier-Stokes flows on manifolds, that extends to the viscous case the one defined by Brenier.
-Their kinetic energy extends the kinetic energy for classical Brownian flows, defined as the $L^2$ norm of their drift.
-We prove that there exists a generalized flow which realizes the infimum of kinetic energies among all generalized flows with prescribed initial and final configuration.
-Finally we construct generalized flows with prescribed drift and kinetic energy smaller than the $L^2$ norm of the drift.
+We introduce a notion of generalized stochastic flows on manifolds, that extends to the viscous case the one defined by Brenier for perfect fluids.
+Their kinetic energy extends the classical kinetic energy to Brownian flows, defined as the $L^2$ norm of their drift.
+We prove that there exists a generalized flow which realizes the infimum of the kinetic energy among all generalized flows with prescribed initial and final configuration.
+We also construct generalized flows with prescribed drift and kinetic energy smaller than the $L^2$ norm of the drift.

+The results are actually presented for general $L^q$ norms, thus including not only the Navier-Stokes equations but also other equations such as the porous media. \rm